-Summer (she/her) is a Armenian, Japanese and Jewish musician who speaks about her experience carrying a rich and colorful palette of identities and time as a student in a predominately white university.
+Summer (she/her) is an Armenian, Japanese and Jewish musician from Hawaii who studied in a predominately white university.

-Being from Hawaii, where only 2% of the population is White and mostly comprised of people of color, the transition to a mostly white university made Summer hyper-aware of racial inequality and white ignorance.
+Being from Hawaii, where only 2% of the population is white and mainly comprises people of color, the transition to a primarily white university made Summer hyper-aware of racial inequality and white ignorance.

-Deciding to pursue a degree in musical theater, Summer was one of the very few students of color, and describes that her that her college peers perceived her as “less and unknown”.
+Deciding to pursue a degree in musical theater, Summer was one of the very few students of color, and she describes that her college peers perceived her as “less and unknown.”

 “The ignorance was something I had to kind of learn how to deal with,” says Summer, “But for the first year, I was angry.”
 The experience prompted her to think about race critically and protect her multifaceted, rich identity.